Hydrogen-bonded organic framework: Backbones of HOF monomer

-Rigidity and directionality of the constructional units offer HOFs various pore structures, topologies and further applications.
+Rigidity and directionality of the constructional units offer HOFs various pore structures, topologies, and further applications.
 Therefore, a proper choice of monomer backbones plays an important role in the construction of HOFs.
 These backbones not only can combine with different hydrogen bonding pairs mentioned above to realize stable HOF structural design and expand pore size, but also give opportunities to offer more topologies of HOFs.
-Also, by using backbones with similar geometry and same connection pattern to generate the monomers and HOFs, the isoreticular expansion of the frameworks becomes a reliable method to expand the pore size effectively (Fig. 3).
+Also, by using backbones with similar geometry and same connection pattern to generate the monomers and HOFs, the isoreticular expansion of the frameworks becomes a reliable method to expand the pore size effectively.
 As mentioned, for the sake of constructing porous and stable HOFs, multiple aspects should be considered simultaneously, such as the rigidity of the backbones, the orientation and binding strength of the hydrogen pairs, and other intermolecular interactions for orderly stacking.
 Therefore, the design of HOF monomers should focus on their H-bonds orientations and structural rigidity, and consequent framework stability and porosity.

 Synthetic methods

 In principle, HOFs could be crystallized from solvents.
-However, the factors of solvent types, precursor concentration, crystallization time and temperature, etc., can have significant influence on HOFs cystallization process.
-Generally the crystal products can be corresponding to kinetics through high concentration and short crystallization time, while slowing down crystallization rate might yield thermodynamic crystals.
+However, the factors of solvent types, precursor concentration, crystallization time and temperature, etc., can have significant influence on HOFs crystallization process.
+Generally, the crystal products can correspond to kinetics through high concentration and short crystallization time, while slowing down the crystallization rate might yield thermodynamic crystals.
 One common method to produce HOF crystal is to slowly evaporate the solvent of the solution, which benefits the stacking of the monomers.
-Another widely used method is to diffuse low boiling point poor solvents into monomer solution with higher boiling point good solvents, in order to induce the assembly of the monomers.[24]
+Another widely used method is to diffuse low boiling point poor solvents into monomer solution with higher boiling point good solvents, in order to induce the assembly of the monomers.
 Depending on different crystallization systems, other methods have also been applied to HOF construction.